National Institute for Land and Infrastructure Management

 Landscape and Ecology Division.

-This is a report on the results of research conducted by the Greening Ecology Laboratory in 2014 on the following themes.
+This is a report on the results of research conducted by the Landscape and Ecology Division in 2014 on the following themes.

 • Research on global warming countermeasures